tensorflow/tensorflow/tensorflow/docs_src/tutorials/wide.md

 2. Download [the tutorial code](https://www.tensorflow.org/code/tensorflow/examples/learn/wide_n_deep_tutorial.py).

-3. Install the pandas data analysis library. tf.learn doesn't require pandas, but it does support it, and this tutorial uses pandas.
+3. Install the pandas data analysis library. tf.contrib.learn doesn't require pandas, but it does support it, and this tutorial uses pandas.
 To install pandas:

     a.
 Get `pip`: